All Hail the Queens

 The Bumblebee Life Cycle

-As the soil warms up and early flowers start to bloom, bumblebee queens will emerge from abandoned rodent holes, compost heaps, and other hibernation sites.
-The queens are the only bumblebees that live through winter, so no pressure, but the entire future of each bumblebee species depends on their survival.
+As the soil warms up and early flowers start to bloom, bumblebee queens emerge from abandoned rodent holes, compost heaps, and other hibernation sites.
+The queens are the only bumblebees that live through winter, so no pressure, but the entire future of each bumblebee species depends on the survival of these overwintering queens.

-To answer the question of how bumblebees survive through winter … well, many don’t.
+To answer the question of how bumblebees survive through winter, first you should know that many don’t.
 Lots of queens starve, freeze to death, or drown during winter storms.
 The fortunate ones pick overwintering sites that don’t collapse or get washed away, and they store just enough fat to shiver their way through all those cold days and long nights.
-In spring, these are the survivors who will crawl out looking for immediate nourishment.
+In spring, these are the skinny survivors who will crawl out looking for immediate nourishment.

 If the queen finds enough nectar-filled flowers to eat and drink her fill, she will soon get to work on the next stage of her life cycle: reproduction.
 First, she’ll scout out a nesting spot, which might be a hole in the ground or some loose ground under a garden shed.
 She won’t hang photos on the wall of her new home, but she will tamp it down to suit her taste and fill it with some balls of food (nectar and pollen, held together with wax from her abdomen) to support herself and the young she’s about to raise.

 By early summer, the queen will have laid and incubated her first eggs, which will become so-called worker females.
 These small non-queens will guard the nest, bring back food, and tend to future generations, relieving the queen of some of her responsibilities.
-In fact, the queen will become a full-time homemaker, never leaving the nest again.
+The aging queen will become a full-time homemaker, never leaving the nest again.

-In late summer, the aging, balding queen (I feel her pain) will start producing males and future queens.
-The males have a straightforward role to play over the course of their brief summer lives: They will leave the nest and look for queens to mate with, although most males will die without succeeding in their singular mission.
+In late summer, the now-balding queen (I feel her pain) will start producing males and future queens.
+The males have a straightforward role to play over the course of their brief summer lives: They will leave the nest and look for young queens to mate with; most will die without succeeding in their singular mission.

 The new queens will likewise leave the nest, and will typically mate exactly one time, storing the sperm from that single encounter through the long months of hibernation that lie ahead.